akapa/escher-request/README.md

 # escher-request

 We wanted to make it easier to work with escher requests.
-This package provides a alternative to using packages like `escher-suiteapi-js`, `escher-auth`, `escher-keypool` and `koa-escher-auth`.
+This package provides an alternative to using packages like `escher-suiteapi-js`, `escher-auth`, `escher-keypool` and `koa-escher-auth`.

 ## Setup